 - Closest communities to Fernie are Sparwood (30km) and Elkford (65km) to the north, and Cranbrook (96km) to the west

-- Fernie is located 70km / 43 miles west from the Alberta border and 68km / 42 miles north of the United States border
+- Fernie is located 70km / 43 miles west of the Alberta border and 68km / 42 miles north of the United States border

 - Distance from Vancouver 941 km / 585 miles